helenaholley/OCBE-Textbook/book/OCBE_II/Chapter 10 - Nucleophilic Addition to Carbonyl Groups.md

 place in the presence of a strong acid.
 The acid catalyzes the reaction by protonating the carbonyl oxygen, thus increasing the electrophilicity of the carbonyl carbon.
-Notice in the mechanism below that highly acidic intermedia/OCBE_IItes are drawn which would be unreasonable to propose for the corresponding biochemical mechanisms occurring at physiological pH.
+Notice in the mechanism below that highly acidic intermediates are drawn which would be unreasonable to propose for the corresponding biochemical mechanisms occurring at physiological pH.

 Acid-catalyzed hemiacetal formation (non-biological):